 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 12:21 am and the next low tide at 12:12 pm.
-The first high tide will be at 6:20 am and the next high tide at 6:44 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:27 am and the next low tide will be at 12:46 pm.
+The first high tide will be at 6:43 am and the next high tide at 6:58 pm.

-The tidal coefficient today is 57 (average).
-At noon the tidal coefficient increases to 62 to end the day with a tidal coefficient of 65.
-The tide heights today are 0.7 ft, 4.3 ft, 0.7 ft and 5.2 ft.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
+The tide heights today are 0.7 ft, 4.9 ft, 0.7 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape May which is of 6.6 ft and a minimum height of -1.0 ft.

 Tide timetable for Cape May.
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: